 Our Audit Committee currently consists of Ron Gill, Pat Grady, and Elisa Steele with Mr. Gill serving as chairperson.
-During the fiscal year ended December 31, 2022, Neeraj Agrawal served on our Audit Committee until his term as a director expired at the 2022 annual meeting of stockholders.
 Our Board has affirmatively determined that Messrs.
-Gill and Grady and Ms. Steele each meet, and that Mr. Agrawal met, the definition of "independent director" for purposes of serving on the Audit Committee under Rule 10A-3 under the Exchange Act, and Nasdaq rules.
-Each member of our Audit Committee also meets, and Mr. Agrawal met, the financial literacy requirements of the Nasdaq rules.
+Gill and Grady and Ms. Steele each meet the definition of "independent director" for purposes of serving on the Audit Committee under Rule 10A-3 under the Exchange Act, and Nasdaq rules.
+Each member of our Audit Committee also meets the financial literacy requirements of the Nasdaq rules.
 In addition, our Board has determined that Mr. Gill qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K. Our Board has adopted a written charter for the Audit Committee, which is available on our corporate website at investors.amplitude.com.
 The information contained on, or that can be accessed through, our website is deemed not to be incorporated in this proxy statement and references to our website address in this proxy statement are inactive textual references only.

-The Audit Committee met four times in the fiscal year ended December 31, 2022.
+The Audit Committee met five times in the fiscal year ended December 31, 2023.